 The stakeholder engagement process is detailed in Section 2.6.

-A further Stakeholder Engagement Plan will be developed and implemented as part of the ESMS (post-EIA phase) for the construction and operational phases of the project.
+A further Stakeholder Engagement Plan will be developed and implemented as part of the including any actions agreed resulting from the consultation.

 NORMANDIEN WIND ENERGY FARM, LOCATED NEAR VERKYKERSKOP IN THE FREE STATE PROVINCE